Crop Insurance Deadline Nears in Montana, North Dakota, South Dakota, and Wyoming

 Producers Need to Make Insurance Decisions Soon

-BILLINGS, Mont., Feb.
-28, 2020 — USDA’s Risk Management Agency (RMA) reminds producers in Montana, North Dakota, South Dakota, and Wyoming that the final date to purchase or make changes to crop insurance on spring-planted crops in Montana, North Dakota, South Dakota, and Wyoming is March 15.
+BILLINGS, Mont., March 1, 2021 — USDA’s Risk Management Agency (RMA) reminds producers in Montana, North Dakota, South Dakota, and Wyoming that the final date to purchase or make changes to crop insurance on spring-planted crops in Montana, North Dakota, South Dakota, and Wyoming is March 15 for the 2021 crop year.
 Farmers also need to notify their agent if they have planted winter wheat in a county with only spring wheat coverage by this date.